quantling/pyndl/paper/paper.md

 Alexander von Humboldt Professorship awarded to R. Harald Baayen and by the University of Tübingen.

-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting David-Elias Künstle.
-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting David-Elias Künstle, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.

-**TODO: CURRENT FINANCIAL SUPPORT**

 # References